williamg/williamg.github.io/_posts/2015-03-19-my-life-at-cmu.markdown

 To justify my presence.
 I thought that the best way to do this was to take as many hard classes as I possibly could.
 As if somehow I was being a slacker if I wasn't taking the maximum number of units every semester.
-Within about two weeks, I gravely regretted my deecision.
+Within about two weeks, I gravely regretted my decision.
 One of the most dangerous traps that I fell into during that first semester (and still do to this day) is making the assumption that because my computer science classes are super hard (and they are), all of my other classes are super easy. (and they aren't) Matter and Interactions kicked